LightningPeach/peach-wallet-desktop/CONTRIBUTING.md

 ### Refactor

-Code changes that are neither bug fixes nor features or improvements should be commited and tagged as `[REFACTOR]`.
+Code changes that are neither bug fixes nor features or improvements should be committed and tagged as `[REFACTOR]`.

 ### Test